Carlos Mendez

 Frequently Asked Questions

-Can I extend my stay in Guatemala?
+Can I extend my visa in Guatemala?

-What happens if I overstay my visa?
+What happens if I overstay my visa in Guatemala?

 Can I work in Guatemala with a tourist visa?